huangwb8/GSClassifier.principle/docs/Discussion.md

 <!--
 Nonetheless, we still used **zero strategy** during subtype identification of **PADi** if any missing value exist, because randomization might make the result unstable, which is not suitable for clinical decision.
 -->

+Moreover, we explored **if rescue of missing value would help improving the performance of PADi**.

 In conclusion, zero or quantile strategy could be applied for MVI before **GSClassifier** model training.
 However, missing value should be avoided as possible in subtype identification for missing value really damage the performance of **GSClassifier**.
 Nonetheless, due to low-input GEPs used in **PADi** model (No. of Gene=32), it's easy to avoid missing value in clinical practice.